Kanika-Agarwal2/flipkart-clone/README.md

   - Best of Electronics
   - Sports, Toys, Healthcare & more

-  - ⚠️ Disclaimer
+  - ⚠️ **Disclaimer:**
-This is a static UI clone of the Flipkart homepage made only for learning purposes.
+This is a static UI clone of the Flipkart homepage made only for educational purposes.
 There is no backend or real functionality like login, cart, or product linking.
+This project is not intended for commercial use and does not violate any copyrights, as it is an independent recreation for learning only.

 👩‍💻 Created By
 Kanika Agarwal https://github.com/Kanika-Agarwal2